dereneaton/ipyrad/docs/output_formats.rst

     3L_0     ACAGCTCTGTTACATGCATCTGTCCATACTCCCTGGTTCGCAATCATAGGGCTCCATATCAAGTGATCAGCTAGGCTTCGAGTCGTAYC
     //               *      -        -               -   *                  -   -                   --|1|

-For paired-end data the two linked loci are shown separated by a 'NNNN' separator:
+For paired-end data the two linked loci are shown separated by a 'nnnn' separator, any merged reads will of course not contain the 'nnnn'.

 .. parsed-literal::
     1A0     GATAGCGGACGAAGCTTCCTGGATCAACATATCCGTTTGACAGTTTATATGTCAACAAGTAAGGAGCTGGACTGGGAGGTGCTATTAnnnnACTCTAAGATACCAAACCCTGTCCCAGCATTACGTCCCTGTATCCGACCT